-Hi, I am a multidisciplinary artist who predominantly creates installations and watercolour paintings.
+Hi, I am a multidisciplinary artist who creates installations and watercolour paintings.
 My work mainly focuses social issues I am passionate about with the hope of inspiring change.

 I am inspired by people, by their thoughts, stories and the things they choose to keep.
 I take a lot of pleasure in encouraging others to create as I enjoy watching the creative process and discovering people’s personalities and stories through their art.